renajohn/vimate/README.markdown

 ## ctags

-Vimate includes the TagList plugin, which binds `:Tlist` to an overview panel that lists all ctags for easy navigation.
+Vimate includes the TagList plug-in, which binds `:Tlist` to an overview panel that lists all ctags for easy navigation.

 **Customizations**: Vimate binds `<Leader>rt` to the ctags command to